xiao99xiao/CCNStatusItem/ReadMe.md

 ## Some Side Notes

-The statusItem window's frame size will be determined automatically by calling `preferedContentSize` on the `contentViewController`.
+The statusItem popover's frame size will be determined automatically by calling `preferedContentSize` on the `contentViewController`.
 So you shouldn't forget to set it to a reasonable value.
 Using XIB's for building the content a good war to do so is returning:

 ```Objective-C
 - (CGSize)preferredContentSize {